CHAOJICHENG5/ShuZhiQiHuang/README.md

 ### Evaluation Framework

-Our comprehensive evaluation is conducted using the [TCMBench](https://github.com/ywjawmw/TCMBench) framework, the first comprehensive benchmark for evaluating Large Language Models in Traditional Chinese Medicine.
+Our comprehensive evaluation is conducted using the [TCMBench](https://github.com/ywjawmw/TCMBench) framework, the first comprehensive benchmark for evaluating Large Language Models in the interdisciplinary field of Traditional Chinese and Western Medicine.
 TCMBench provides a standardized evaluation protocol that assesses LLM performance across different types of TCM-related questions.

 ### TCMBench Dataset Overview